USEPA/CRACMM/sphinx/README.md

         chmod u+x run_build.csh
         ```

-    * Sometimes, if you have not closed your session on atmos since installing Sphinx in your Python environment, there is a possibility you will need to restart your session for the `sphinx-build` command to work.
+    * Sometimes, if you have not closed your session on Atmos since installing Sphinx in your Python environment, there is a possibility you will need to restart your session for the `sphinx-build` command to work.
 This should only be an issue the first time a Sphinx command is run within a Python environment.

-8. Commit the new HTML to the repository by running the commands:
+6. Commit the new HTML to the repository by running the commands:
     ```
     git add --all
     git commit
     ```
     Then write the desired commit message.

-9. Once the changes have been commited, push the new version of the local `CRACMMdocs` branch with the updated HTML up to the remote CRACMM repository on GitHub using the command:
+7. Once the changes have been commited, `push` the new version of the local `CRACMMdocs` branch with the updated HTML up to the remote CRACMM repository on GitHub using the command:
     ```
     git push -u origin CRACMMdocs
     ```
+    Note that the use of `origin` here should be a reference to your personal fork of the CRACMM repository on GitHub beacuse all of this work should be done on your fork of the repository.

+    Then, make sure to `push` the new version of `main` to GitHub as well.
+Run the commands:
+    ```
+    git switch main
+    git push -u origin main
+    ```

+8. Finally, go back to your remote fork of the CRACMM repository on GitHub.
+It should now look identical to your local fork on Atmos with all changes included.

+    First, submit a pull request from your `main` branch, with your changes, to the `main` branch of the USEPA/CRACMM repository.

-9. Finally, go back to your remote fork of the CRACMM repository on GitHub and submit a pull request from your `CRACMMdocs` docs branch, with the new HTML, to the USEPA/CRACMM repository.
-Once the pull request is approved, you will have officially updated the CRACMM documentation!
+    Then, submit another pull request from your `CRACMMdocs` branch, with the updated HTML, to the `CRACMMdocs` branch of the USEPA/CRACMM repository.
+Once this pull request is approved, you will have officially updated the CRACMM documentation!

 To return to the Table of Contents, click [here](#table-of-contents).

 ## File Description: run_build.csh
 When building HTML using Sphinx for the CRACMM repository, there are commands that are desireable to run before and after the `sphinx-build` command (the command that actually generates HTML) every time HTML is built.
 To save the user time, this c-shell script has been created to run the entire list of commands necessary to accurately produce HTML for the CRACMM repository and minimize sphinx-build warnings.
 A description of the purpose of each line is included below.
 It is also important to note that this file should always be run from the `sphinx` directory, otherwise it will not function correctly and HTML might not be produced.

+To view `run_build.csh` on GitHub, click [here](https://github.com/USEPA/CRACMM/blob/CRACMMdocs/sphinx/run_build.csh).

 ### `rm -r ../docs/*`
 Cleans out the directory where HTML documentation is stored to guarantee a fresh start on the HTML every time `run_build.csh` is run.